SkylineCommunications/dataminer-docs/connector-help/connector_help/Ekinops_360_Platform.md

 Note that DCF can only be used on a DMA with **8.5.4** as the minimum version.
 When the installed DataMiner version does not support DCF, the **DCF** parameter will be disabled and it will not be possible to enable it.
 The driver will generate a warning alarm if this is attempted anyway, or if the DataMiner version is downgraded so that DCF is no longer supported.

-Note that DCF can also be implemented through the DataMiner DCF User Interface and through DataMiner Third Party protocols (for instance a manager).
+Note that DCF can also be implemented through the DataMiner DCF User Interface and through DataMiner third-party connectors (for instance a manager).

 ### PM1004V